Living with HIV

 Rights of patients

 It is important to remember that people with HIV have the same rights as any other citizens.
 However, the tremendous scientific advances have not been accompanied by similar developments in terms of standardisation of the disease.
-This is due to the stigma which is still associated with the infection.
+This is due to the stigma which is still associated with the disease.

 Even though there have recently been some encouraging changes in how society perceives people with HIV, the data available in Spain indicate that many discriminatory practices may well persist in several areas of daily life.
 This should not make patients feel bad about themselves.
 Nor should it make them avoid situations or constantly worry about the possibility of being discriminated against.
 On the contrary, knowing this can help to become aware of the fact that, like all other citizens, patients have rights that are protected by the judicial system through the application of different laws.
 Familiarity with rights and acquiring certain skills can help to deal with any stigma or discriminatory situations.